The Book of Eli: Production

 In May 2007, Warner Bros.
 Pictures signed the Hughes brothers to direct The Book of Eli, based on a script by Gary Whitta.
-Subsequently, Anthony Peckham rewrote the script, and in September 2008 Denzel Washington won the lead role.
+Subsequently, Anthony Peckham rewrote the script, and in September 2008 Denzel Washington signed on for the role of Eli.
 The following October, Gary Oldman was cast to star alongside Washington.
 Principal photography began in February 2009 and took place in New Mexico.
 Alcon Entertainment financed the film and co-produced with Silver Pictures.

 Jeff Imada choreographed the complex fight scenes, which feature the Filipino martial art of arnis.
 Washington trained for months with Dan Inosanto and Imada for his role.

 Release

 The Book of Eli was released in theaters on January 15, 2010, by Warner Bros.
 Pictures in the United States; international sales were handled by Summit Entertainment, with Sony Pictures Releasing International distributing in a large number of international territories.

 The film was released on home media (DVD and Blu-ray Disc) in the United States on June 15, 2010, by Warner Home Video.